Project Reports

 Each group will present to the class for 10 minutes (max) during the regular 8AM lecture time.
 Convince the audience that you have the majority of the design problems solved and that the project will be successful.
 This will follow on from your specification.
 Choose the most likely set of features you'll be implementing.
 Provide and explain at least one interesting example of code {C, HDL, pseudocode} (probably shouldn't go over 1 minute).
 Include:

-There will be 5 minutes for audience questions.
+There will be 2 minutes for audience questions.
 Please contribute to your classmates' success by participating in the design review.
+All are expected to attend unless you've made other arrangements.

 Submit your presentation slides by 7AM on the day of your presentation.
 You can use PPT, PPTX or PDF formats.
 See instructions for posting your slides to the web.
 File names must start with your group number (e.g. g0_xyzzy_slides).
 Bring a backup copy of your slides on a USB memory key.